 The Infrastructure SPIs can be used to monitor and manage the functionality of the operating systems and associated software and hardware.
 The operating systems and related infrastructure can be in a clustered and virtualized environment.
-The map view displays the real-time status of your infrastructure environment and helps to identify the root-cause of alarms reported on operating systems, associated software services, and, in addition, essential hardware elements such as CPU, memory, swap space and so on.

-The Infrastructure SPIs are integrated with other HPOM products, such as HP Performance Agent, HP Reporter, and HP Performance Manager.
+The Infrastructure SPIs are integrated with other HPOM products, such as HP Operations agent, HP Performance Agent, HP Reporter, and HP Performance Manager.